 9. SmartRecruiters - Good for Global Enterprise ATS Needs

 SmartRecruiters is an enterprise-grade hiring platform with global compliance support, a marketplace of 600+ integrations, and AI-powered screening.
-It's designed for large organizations hiring across multiple countries simultaneously.
+Large organizations hiring across multiple countries simultaneously are its core audience.

 Key features: Global compliance and localization, marketplace of 600+ partner integrations, AI candidate matching, collaborative hiring workflows, offer management.